 In automobile insurance, endorsements have been standardized and are identical from one insurer to the other to make comparing insurers’ offers easier. or riders).
 Even then, some insurers do not cover certain risks such as floods and landslides.
 Be sure to ask for details about additional coverage.

-Check which risks are excluded or limited.
+Check which risks are excluded and which items are subject to limitations.
 If you have questions, speak with your insurance agent or broker.

 You must notify your insurer of any changes, such as: